Review

 Posted in Review

-If you should read a book with the title "100 places to go to before you die" then this cottage is one of them.
-Right there on the beach in Tofo, a seaside village not too far from Inhambane in Mozambique, just North of Maputo the capital.
-Whatever you do, try to get there either by...
+If you read a book titled "100 Places to Go Before You Die," this cottage is one of them.
+Right there on the beach in Tofo, a seaside village not too far from Inhambane in Mozambique, just north of Maputo, the capital, you'll find local markets, restaurants, and transportation options such as...

 Travelling with Audiobooks